 We have already painted the room in a light gray color last year while my husband is currently working on the hard wood floors.
 I think we must have shopped for wood floors for at least six weeks before we decided on this one.
 It took us a while to reach a compromise, to make a long story short.
 You know how that goes.....
 I wanted to get something nice that's more expensive but he wanted to get something on a budget.

 Speaking of wood floors, my husband has been working so hard on the installation since early February this year during every weekends but up until now, it's still not completed yet.
 We realized we have been moving at a snail's pace.

 And the reason why?
 He chose to install the wood floors using the more time-consuming nail-down method instead of the more popular staple-down method.
 And unfortunately one day, while using the mallet, he accidentally smashed his own finger.
 He bled quite profusely.
-Fortunately, his injury is not serious with no broken bones or anything.
+Fortunately, his injury was not serious with no broken bones or anything.
 With an injured finger, he took a break.
 Then, a few months later, he got sick and took another break.

 Did I mention what my husband do in between installing the wood floors and taking breaks?

 He sorted the wood planks.
 According to him, he needed to find planks that are not slanted so the wood floors will be all lined up perfectly.
 He even used the spirit level and made remarks on each planks to determine which plank is good or bad.
 I don't realize my husband is such a perfectionist until now.
 And I thought I am the only one all along!
 You always learn something new about your spouse, yes?

 So now you understand why our wood floor installation took that long to complete and besides, it's the size of two medium rooms.
 The hardwood floors is almost 75% completed now and we still have another 25% more to go!